 The book is also beautifully laid-out and presented – which doesn’t seem like it’d make a big difference – but is really helpful when you’re first starting out on the bizarre journey of drinking stuff that looks like grass and want to know what things look like, etc.

+#2.
 The Gerson Therapy

-If you really want to know how much juicing can do for you, this is a MUST-READ.
 The Gerson Therapy has been making its rounds in the news, wellness blogs, and among the health community for some time now.
 And it’s no surprise why – the Therapy has been around for over 60 years and has helped people overcome “incurable” diseases such as cancer, emphysema, arthritis, and more.

 This book shows you how to heal yourself of disease and illness by changing your body chemistry, provides specific advice for specific illnesses, and shares juicing tips and techniques to maximize healing power.